BobBaylor/covid/README.md

   * ```python covid.py -g```

     retrieves the current dataset from the World Heath Organization (WHO).
 Do this, at most, once a day.
-  * ```python covid.py -m c -c US,FR,ES```
+  * ```python covid.py -m c -n -c US,FR,ES```

-     Plots the daily new cases in the USA, France, and Spain on a single graph.
+     Plots the daily new cases in the USA, France, and Spain on a single linear scale graph as a percent of the country populations.
 Remember: the -c county option does not accept anything but commas separating the country codes.
       * todo: more examples?